bigbomio/digital-contracts/technical-docs/Bigbom_Digital_Contract_Technical_Paper.md

-# Bigbom Digital Contracts, Why and How
+# Bigbom Digital Contract Platform Technical Paper
+This technical paper describes how a contract is being established between parties, and how Bigbom Digital Contract Platform will implement it's idea to implement a decentralized digital advertising ecosystem via smart contracts.

-## A brief history on contracts signing
+## A brief history on contract signing

 **Paper Contract:** The oldest, most popular method for establishing business relationship.
 Usually it requires two people, representing their organization or themselves, in order to sign the contract.
 Some contracts requires a 3rd-party as the validator.
 Once signed, both parties is obliged to follow their duties, written in the contract.
 Whether a dispute happens, it will be resolve using the law of country that is designated in the contract.